mdelventhal/mattdelventhal.com/content/project/technician_route/index.md

 We will solve the problem starting at stage 3 and working backwards.
 When determining the choices or stage 1, we will use a classic "branch and bound" approach, in which entire branches of possible combinations of decisions are iteratively ruled out based on the current "best-yet" objective function value.

-Three key feature we will exploit are:
+Two key features we will exploit are:
-1. For a given ordering of jobs, there are only a limited number of start times for each job that are likely to be optimal.
+1. **Effectively discrete choice of start time.** For a given ordering of jobs, there are only a limited number of start times for each job that are likely to be optimal.
 This allows us to treat each continuous time choice as just another discrete choice with a limited number of possible values, and avoid possibly unreliable non-derivative-based continuous optimization algorithms.
-2. For a given allocation of jobs, the contribution of each technician to the objective function is independent of each other.
+2. **Independence across technicians.** For a given allocation of jobs, the contribution of each technician to the objective function is independent of each other.
 This will mean that while working backwards through the problem, we only have to solve each stage once.
-3. The objective function has a hard minimum: zero, when all jobs are completed with no lateness or start window misses.
-Therefore, if our algorithm finds at least one optimal solution, we will tell it to stop--no need to look further.

 The following are the specific steps the algorithm takes:
 1. **Calculate the partial independent contribution of each possible assignment of jobs, in each possible ordering, for each technician.**